 - Outlawed in Boston!
 From 1659 to 1681, the celebration of Christmas was outlawed and law-breakers were fined five shillings.

 - Christmas was declared a federal holiday in the United States on June 26, 1870.

 - Rudolph, “the most famous reindeer of all,” was the product of Robert L. May’s imagination in 1939.
 The copywriter wrote a poem about the reindeer to help lure customers into the Montgomery Ward department store.

 - In the Middle Ages, Christmas celebrations were rowdy and raucous, similar to today’s Mardi Gras parties.

-To Christians and non-Christians alike, who celebrate Christmas, the meaning of this special holiday is one of good will, peace and joy.
+To Christians and non-Christians alike the meaning of this special holiday is one of good will, peace, and joy.
 All of us at GPI want to wish you and your loved ones a very Merry Christmas and Happy Holidays.